SarcevicAntonio/SarcevicAntonio/src/pages/blog/why-i-love-svelte.md

 - smaller .js bundles for the client bringing faster initial load times
 - better performance, as no Virtual DOM
-- simple, boilerplate-free, HTML-based syntax
+- simple, boilerplate-free, HTML-based syntax gets out of your way
 - other advantages like integrated accessibility testing and transition API
 - Compatible with Web Components and also as possible output of the compiler
 - Active and helpful community